HTTP-RPC/Kilo/README.md

 If any exception is thrown while executing the method, HTTP 500 is returned.

 Servlet security is provided by the underlying servlet container.
 See the Java EE documentation for more information.

+#### Custom Encodings
+The `Encoding` annotation is used to associate a custom encoder with a service method.
+This allows an application to effectively extend the set of supported return types.

+The annotation defines a single element representing the type of the encoder that will be used to serialize the return value.
+This type must implement the `Encoder` interface.
+For example:

+    @RPC(method="GET", path="/customValue")
+    @Encoding(CustomEncoder.class)
+    public CustomType getCustomType() { ... }

+All requests for `/customValue` will return the representation of `CustomType` as defined by the `CustomEncoder` type.

+While custom encodings offer a great deal of flexibility, many common use cases can be addressed using the various adapter types provided by the framework.
+These adapters are discussed in more detail below.

+Templates are another means for customizing a resource's representation.
+They are discussed in a later section.

 ### BeanAdapter Class
 The `BeanAdapter` class allows the contents of a Java Bean object to be returned from a service method.
 This class implements the `Map` interface and exposes any properties defined by the Bean as entries in the map, allowing custom data types to be serialized to JSON.